taligentx/dscKeybusInterface/README.md

 ## DSC Configuration
 Panel options affecting this interface, configured by `*8 + installer code` - see the `Unlocker` sketch if your panel's installer code is unknown.
 Refer to the DSC installation manual for your panel to configure these options:
-* PC1555MX/5015 section `370`, PC1616/PC1832/PC1864 section `377`:
-  - Swinger shutdown: By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
+* Swinger shutdown: By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
 This is to avoid sending alerts repeatedly to a third-party monitoring service, and also affects this interface.
 As I do not use a monitoring service, I disable swinger shutdown by setting this to `000`.
+  - PC1555MX/5015: section `370`
+  - PC1616/PC1832/PC1864 section `377`
+  - PC1500/PC1550: section `15`
+  - PC2550: section `22`

-  - AC power failure reporting delay: The default delay is 30 minutes and can be set to `000` to immediately report a power failure.
+* AC power failure reporting delay: The default delay is 30 minutes and can be set to `000` to immediately report a power failure.
+  - PC1555MX/5015: section `370`
+  - PC1616/PC1832/PC1864 section `377`
+  - PC1500/PC1550: section `17`
+  - PC2500: section `16`
+  - PC2550: section `20`
+  - PC3000: section `22`

-* PC1500/PC1550 Classic series - the following configuration is required to get the security system status:
+* Classic series - requires PC16-OUT mode to get the security system status (see wiring section):
-  - Communicator: Enable in section `12`, option `1` to support PC16-OUT mode
+  - Communicator: Enable to support PC16-OUT mode (if not using a monitoring service, "Communicator Call Directions" options can be set to `0`)
+    - PC1500/PC1550: section `12`, option `1` off
+    - PC2500: section `13`, option `1` off
+    - PC2550: section `15`, option `1` off
+    - PC3000: section `18`, option `1` off
-  - PC16-OUT: Enable section `13`, option `4` to set the PGM output to PC16-OUT mode to send required panel status data on the Keybus.
+  - PC16-OUT: Enable to set the PGM output to PC16-OUT mode to send required panel status data on the Keybus.
+    - PC1500/PC1550: section `13`, option `4` on
+    - PC2500: section `14`, option `4` on
+    - PC2550: section `16`, option `4` on
+    - PC3000: section `19`, option `4` on
-  - PGM output: Enable section `24`, option `08` to set the PGM output to trigger while the system alarm is tripped (works together with PC16-OUT mode).
+  - PGM output: Set to "Strobe output" mode to track when the alarm is tripped.
+    - PC1500/PC1550: section `24`, option `08`
+    - PC2500: section `22`, option `x8` (first digit is aux input zone configuration, default `2`)
+    - PC2550: section `30`, option `x8`
+    - PC3000: section `28`, option `x8`

 ## Notes
 * For OTA updates on esp8266 and esp32, you may need to stop the interface using `dsc.stop();`: